Learn How to Play the F Chord on Guitar (with this Superhero Hack)

 For example, the button below generates a list of guitar songs that use our 6 example chords.
 And it does this in just a few seconds.

 Important: None of the songs shown are “official.”
 They’re uploaded by amateur and professional musicians from around the globe.
-This means the quality can vary.
-And you’ll often need a capo to play in the original key.
 If you click on a non-working song or see the wrong chords, just move onto the next result.
 To learn more, read this.

 Pick 10 Guitar Songs to Practice